Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/plugin-configurations/Buffer_size_of_attachment.md

 **Expected**

-The file should get loaded and the user should be able to verify the media attachment.
+The file should get loaded and the user should be able to verify the attachment.